 Can Separate Claims Be Filed?

 The short answer is, no, not typically.
 Missouri courts do not allow multiple wrongful death claims for the same decedent.
-Instead, all eligible family members must be included in a single consolidated lawsuit.
+Instead, all eligible surviving members must be included in a single consolidated lawsuit.

 Who Represents the Family?

-The court may also appoint a plaintiff ad litem—a neutral third party—if the eligible family members cannot agree on who should file.
+The court may also appoint a plaintiff ad litem a neutral third party if the eligible Immediate family cannot agree on who should file.
 This is especially common when there are complex family dynamics or disputes over potential settlements.

 How Damages Are Awarded and Divided